113ll3/Ibmclouddocscli/idt/commands.md

 ibm-cluster: "mycluster"
 ```

-In the `cli-config.yml`, you can choose to define the location of a Helm chart in the `chart-path` property and configure the `deploy-image-target` as shown in the example.
+In the `cli-config.yml`, you can define the location of a Helm chart in the `chart-path` property and configure the `deploy-image-target` as shown in the example.
 The `deploy-image-target` element in the `cli-config.yml` is used instead of the `repository` and `tag` elements in the `chart/values.yml` file.
 To deploy to {{site.data.keyword.cloud_notm}} specifically, set the configuration element `ibm-cluster` to the name of the Kubernetes cluster that you created in {{site.data.keyword.cloud_notm}}.

 Run the following command in your current app directory to build your app:
 ```